marghl/JumpShipOS/README.md

 # JumpShipOS
 A controller for mintest jumpdrive and quarry

-Just my 2 cents to drive and quarry.
-A new README will follow as soon as i know what i do here
+The current "working" system is drive.lua

-This shall be a complete and modular OS for jumpships with quarrys
+quarry will follow as soon as i have drive fully working.